I am a geek from Bradford, UK. I currently work for Sky Bet in Leeds as a Principal Engineer. I like to learn things and

 Whilst not strictly open source, I contributed a Python program to the Official Raspberry Pi User Guide.
 It’s a simple program designed to demonstrate basic network programming by connecting to an IRC server and listing the connected users.

 I have decided to miss out the time that I worked for a paintball centre.
 It was fun, but it taught me very little about computers.

 I started at Sky Bet in February 2011 as a software engineer.
 I worked in an Agile team on Sky Bet’s LAMP-based SSO system that now powers Sky Bet, Sky Vegas, Sky Sports’ Fantasy Football and Challenge.co.uk.

 In August 2011 I became Sky Bet’s first DevOps engineer.
 I worked on trend monitoring with Graphite, automation with Chef and helped our developers to improve Sky Vegas.

 In October 2012 I was promoted to Senior DevOps Engineer.
 While much of my day to day life remained the same I made more decisions and helped our newer DevOps Engineers get up to speed.

-Since October 2013 I have been a Solutions Architect, working on new products, features and real-time trading systems.
+From October 2013 to January 2015 I was a Solutions Architect working on new products, features and real-time trading systems.

 From 2008 until 2010 I worked at Halifax-based VLE provider FrogTrade as a Web Applications Developer, and later as Software Architect.
 Much of my time as a developer was spent helping to iron the bugs out of FrogTrade’s half-million line codebase, and adding much requested new features.